Kuzuri15/Kuzuri15/README.md

 - 👀 I’m interested in Robots, Drones, Autonomous vehicles and everything technical.
 - 🌱 I’m currently learning Perception, Planning, Control, Computer vision, Machine learning and ROS
 - 💞️ I’m looking to collaborate on Drones or Autonomous vehicle project.
-- 📫 How to reach me: will let you know later.
+- 📫 How to reach me: vivekw964@gmail.com

 <!---
 Kuzuri15/Kuzuri15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.